hengchu/fuzzi-model/Overview.md

 Next, let's run some tests.
 First, we need to write down the expected differential privacy property as a Haskell function.
 FuzzDP uses the property testing framework QuickCheck to express such properties.
-The differential privacy property is universally quantified over a pair of similar inputs.
-In this case, our property is also parameterized by such a pair of neighboring inputs.
+In this case, our property is parameterized by a pair of similar inputs, which we represent with the type `BagList Double`.

 ```haskell
 -- In src/Data/Fuzzi/Examples.hs